*stETH-ETH as an example

 Fig. 2 Source: https://www.livecoinwatch.com/price/LidoStakedEther-_STETH

-The temporary stETH price deviations not only bring adversely impact to stETH holders, but also provide great arbitraging opportunities that could be capitalized by ambitious long term stETH/ETH holders, provided that there are good onchain positions and risk management tooling.
+The temporary stETH price deviations not only bring adverse impact to stETH holders, but also provide great arbitraging opportunities that could be capitalized by ambitious long-term stETH/ETH holders, provided that there are good onchain positions and risk management tooling.
 As an example: If you buy stETH at 0.95 ETH and sell it at 0.98 ETH, you pocket 0.03 ETH as profit in this iteration of arbitrage.
 The risk of stETH arbitraging is largely limited by the strict 1:1 ETH backing, which in turn limits the scale and duration of stETH price deviation from ETH.
-The attractive RR ratio of this active strategy provides strong argument for smart ETH/stETH holders to add leverage to this strategy for amplified return, if the traders have good tools to set and adjust proper arbitraging prices.
+The attractive RR ratio of this active strategy provides a strong argument for smart ETH/stETH holders to add leverage to this strategy for amplified return, if the traders have good tools to set and adjust proper arbitraging prices.
 To stETH ecosystem, the scaled adoption of this strategy could potentially result in improved stETH’s price stability, which would be beneficial to all stETH holders.

 To that end, CIAN launches decentralized onchain automation tools for “Leveraged stETH-ETH Arbitrage” strategy, which iteratively automates user’s stETH purchasing and selling in Curve protocol at prices preset by the user with desired leverage ratio (max 2.5 x).
 All the parameters including purchasing & selling price limits, leverage ratios etc. can be adjusted at any time.
 Meanwhile, since the staking rewards of stETH（current APR on Lido:3.9%） is usually higher than the borrowing interest of ETH (APR:1.84%) on AAVE V2, users can passively earn extra yields while waiting for the system to profit from an arbitrage opportunity.